Thousands Have Been Enslaved

 Help Patima rescue Thai and migrant workers

-The Labour Rights Promotion Network Foundation (LPN) is committed to protecting and improving the lives of migrant workers in Thailand.
+The Labour Protection Network (LPN) is committed to safeguarding and improving the lives of migrant workers in Thailand.
 They strive to advocate for equality, both in the workplace and the community and aim to assist migrants and their families integrate peacefully into Thai society.
 Facing death threats and corruption, Patima and the team risk their lives to find justice and freedom for the enslaved fishermen who feed the world's insatiable appetite for seafood.